virtualwindow/arduino-course/readme.md

 ![Imgur](http://i.imgur.com/jfcSzfl.jpg)

 You can combine the code to use all the sensors at once to form a vector representation of the current orientation in relation to gravity.
-See the quaternion vector rotation article on bitlab.io for more.
+More on this later.